 Here’s the funny thing about finding coins.
 If you are doing this to try and make extra money, it’s not likely to work.
-While it may be hard to understand, finding coins really isn’t about the money although it never hurts to add what you do find to your savings.
+While it may be hard to understand, to find coins really isn’t about the money although it never hurts to add what you do find to your savings.

 I have had friends in the past that have heard about how I am able to find money and decide they are going to try it too.
 Invariably, they come back in a week’s time saying they haven’t found anything.
 The truth is, you won’t find anything most days.
 That being said, if you are not looking, the days that you do find money you probably wouldn’t had you not been looking.
 The people that are successful at it view it more as a game and treat it as such.
 Here are some of my favorite places to find coins in no particular order: